Q. Can I mail, email or fax my health forms?

 Q. Do I have to make an appointment before coming to the health center?

-No, but it is highly recommended to decrease your wait time.
 Student Health Services makes an effort to serve as many patients as possible each day and to work around your busy class schedules.
 We utilize an appointment based scheduling model to ensure there are available appointments each day.

 Q. Do you provide medical excuse notes?